ournetworks/2019/CONDUCT.md

 We do not tolerate harassment of event participants or organizers in any form.
 Harassment includes, but is not limited to:

 * verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, technical skill level
-* sexual images in public spaces
 * deliberate intimidation, stalking, following
 * harassing photography or recording
 * sustained disruption of talks or other events
 * inappropriate physical contact
-* unwelcome sexual attention
+* unwelcome sexual attention and sexual language
 * advocating for, or encouraging, any of the above behaviour

-Sexual language and imagery is not appropriate for Our Networks presentations and interactions.

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Participants violating these rules may be sanctioned or asked to leave, at the discretion of the organizers.